-The purpose of this Phase II study is to test the safety and anti-tumor activity of 131I- radioiodide treatment in metastatic breast cancer.
+The purpose of this Phase I study is to test 4 increasing doses of 131I- radioiodide (30, 60, 120, and 200 mCurie/mCi) to determine which doses are safe in metastatic breast cancer.
 Treatment will only be given once to each patient.
+The effect of the treatment on your cancer is also assessed.